Welcome To Firefly Farm!

-The mission of Firefly Farm is to cultivate a way of “being”, for ourselves and our community, that nourishes our bodies with locally grown foods, our minds through the practice of mindfulness, and our spirits by just being in the beautiful Northeast Kingdom of Vermont.
+Our mission at Firefly Farm is to cultivate a way of being for ourselves and our community, that nourishes our bodies, minds, and spirits with locally grown food and mindful living in the beautiful Northeast Kingdom of Vermont.
 We have designed this business as a creative collection of products and services that allow our family to work together, and work toward, a healthier way of living for all, while harmoniously stewarding our little piece of Earth.

 Our story begins around the turn of the millennium when we were expecting our first child and thinking passionately about how we wanted to nourish him.
 We planted our first garden, shopped at the co-op, and began working with whole foods: baking our own breads, tortillas, canning jams, and freezing small harvests.
 After an unexpected move to the coast of Maine, we took advantage of the climate, and began growing a lot of our own food, raising hens, and dreaming about a farm of our own where we might grow enough food to sustain ourselves.

 The dream included a farm with an old barn, still standing, and a place to build a tiny net zero home.
 It also included many vegetable gardens, a farm stand, a mature apple orchard and sugarbush, a pond, a cleared pasture, at least 25 acres, and it had to be in a cool town in Vermont.
 This list grew over the years, as did our family.
 As a family of four, we had become very connected to our community in Maine, and suspected that we would not return to our home state until many years later when the kids were grown.